This link provides the full read of the 2022-2023 Honor Code. Select it to download:

 - Severity of sanction only when suspension or permanent dismissal is assigned.
 If an appeal is received by the Office of Academic Integrity on the grounds of severity of the sanction, and the student is not facing a sanction of suspension or permanent dismissal, the appeal will not be accepted by OAI and an Honor Committee will not review the appeal.

-The appeal process is a written review, so it is important to include any and all information under consideration by the Committee in the appeal submission packet.
-Requests for an in-person appeal will not be granted.
+The appeal process is a written review and requests for in person appeal will not be granted.
+No statement exchange process occurs during an appeal so it is important for the student to include all the information they would like to be considered in their appeal.
 Appeal reviews are not audio recorded.
+Once the appeal is reviewed by OAI for completeness and to ensure it satisfies the ground(s) under which the student is appealing, it will be sent to an Appeal Committee for review.
 The decision to grant or deny the appeal will be made by three Honor Committee members who have no prior involvement with the case.
 Two of the three members must support any decision on an appeal.
 These individuals will review the information and, if necessary, the audio transcript of the original hearing, if the original hearing was in-person.
 In cases where a full Committee is not available to hear the appeal and the result of the appeal may impact a student’s graduation, tuition payment, or other extraordinary circumstance, an individual appeal officer may be assigned to review the appeal.
 Students will be given the option to proceed with an individual appeal officer or wait until a Committee is available to review the appeal.
 The appeal committee will determine if the referred student has grounds for appeal and has provided evidence to substantiate those grounds, the appeal committee may do one of the following:

 - Affirm the original decision;

 - Remand the case for a new hearing with guidance for the new committee to consider;